Solutions Engineering

 e.
 Submission & debrief

+After submission, managers handle presentations, clarifications, and feedback to improve future bids.
 Mastering this lifecycle requires agility, foresight, and a highly structured approach.

-Challenges faced by bid managers
+What are challenges faced by bid managers?

 1. Deadline pressure